 The Purchasing Process

 Wholesale distribution is all about purchasing goods for subsequent resale.
-Distributors need comprehensive, integrated purchasing management software that provides an automated, structured flow for the whole purchasing process.
-To succeed, both the purchasing and sale processes need to work in concert and have access to the same purchasing management software information.
+Distributors need comprehensive, integrated purchase order management software that provides an automated, structured flow for the whole purchasing process.
+To succeed, both the purchasing and sale processes need to work in concert and have access to the same purchase order management software information.
 Maintaining inventory of purchased goods is the single largest cost element for any distribution business.
 You don’t want to purchase goods that you aren’t selling, just as it does you no good to get orders for goods you don’t have.

 The elements of a successful purchasing process include: